 This guide is designed to help you get started with research in the history of the British Isles.
 Don't hesitate to get in touch if you have questions or need some additional guidance.
-My contact info is on the right.
+My contact info is below the Related Guides tab.
 Email is the best way to contact me initially.
 I'm always happy to meet in person, by phone, or online to discuss your research.

 QuickSearch is the simple search option at the top of the Libraries homepage.
-It provides quick access to the library catalog and most (but not all) of the databases.
+It provides quick access to the library catalog and many (but not all) of the databases.
 There are pros and cons.
 It searches a very wide range of resources in a variety of formats.
 But your search options are somewhat limited.
 And searching across so many resources can produce are very large, even overwhelming search result.

-See the Find Articles and the Find Primary Sources tabs to learn about searching with more focus and precision in databases for British history
+See the Find Articles and the Find Primary Sources tabs to learn about searching with more focus and precision in databases for American history.

 If you are looking for a specific book, article, etc. and you know the exact title, QuickSearch is usually the quickest way to find it.
 Simply type the first several words of the title in the search box, in "double quotes" to search as a phrase: "from corn laws to free trade".

 You can also search for words and phrases in the millions of books, ebooks, articles, etc. indexed in QuickSearch.

 - The asterisk is a wildcard, lets you look for different forms of a word: parliament* retrieves parliament, parliament's, parliamentary, etc.